North vs Rutledge: TEA Scores, Homes & What to Know

 Ed Neuhaus Ed Neuhaus November 25, 2025 7 min read

-Below, I will break down the full TEA performance data, walk through the neighborhoods zoned to each campus, and give you my honest take on which school zone fits different types of buyers.
+Below, I will break down the TEA performance data, walk through the neighborhoods zoned to each campus, and give you my honest take on which school zone fits different types of buyers.
 If you want the deep dive on either campus individually, check out the North Elementary school page or the Rutledge Elementary school page.

 North Elementary vs Rutledge Elementary: Quick Comparison